Overview of COMPMNGR's judge's marking device system for Internet devices (smart phones and compact tablet computers)

 all, can use his/her device to do the marking.
 It does require that the

-scrutineers be able to access the Internet from their notebook computers, but
+scrutineers be able to access the Internet or some other network available to

 Here is a brief summary of how the system works.